 Steven J. Stack, MD

-Steven J. Stack, MD, an emergency physician residing in Lexington, Kentucky, became the 170th president of the American Medical Association in June 2015.
-Board-certified in emergency medicine, Dr. Stack currently practices in Lexington and surrounding central Kentucky.
-He was the youngest AMA president since 1854.
+Dr. Stack, an emergency physician residing in Lexington, Kentucky, became the 170th president of the American Medical Association in June 2015.